 - $100 million wrongful-death claim after Fredericks’ restraint-related death

-- Other multi-million-dollar confidential settlements for sexual-assault survivors
+- Other multi-million-dollar confidential settlements for sexual assault survivors

 When You are Ready, Here is How We Can Help You File a Lawsuit Against a Youth Residential Treatment Center

-After suffering abuse at the hands of an authoritative person or group, it can be intimidating to take action.
-The compassionate team at Lawsuit Legal News (LLN) understands what you or your child has been through, and we’re here to listen, explain your options, and take action when you are ready.
+Attorney Dolman understands what you or your child has been through, and his team of skilled and tenacious lawyers is here to listen, explain your options, and take action when you are ready.
 Our team can take these steps to help you move forward:

 - Discovery & Expert Testimony—We can take staff depositions, review training manuals, and work with experts to analyze restraint protocols or psychological damage.